 When transferring files to and from the Web interface, a file transfer icon spins to show transfer activity.
 For Internet Explorer, this requires that the browser be configured to play animations, which is the default setting.

-Follow these steps to configure Internet Explorer to play animations:
+To configure Internet Explorer to play animations:

-- Start Internet Explorer. - 2 Click Tools-Internet Options, then click Advanced. - 3 Scroll to the Multimedia section and check Play animations in web pages.
+- 1 Start Internet Explorer. - 2 Click Tools→ Internet Options, then click Advanced. - 3 Scroll to the Multimedia section and check Play animations in web pages.

 Setting Up Initial Access to the CMC